-In this article, I’m going to show you how to install the Xfinity Stream app on an Android TV.
+In this article, I will show you how to install the Xfinity Stream app on an Android TV.
 I’m also going to run through how to install it on a FireStick as well.

 What is Xfinity Stream?

-If you’re a Comcast Xfinity customer, the you have access to the Xfinity Stream app for free.
-It’s included with your cable TV service so you can watch TV on your smartphone or tablet while you’re on the go.
+You can access the Xfinity Stream app for free if you’re a Comcast Xfinity customer.
+It’s included with your cable TV service, so you can watch TV on your smartphone or tablet while you’re on the go.

-The app allows you to stream the same channels that you normally get on your TV at home, around 200 total channels.
-That includes all of the live sports, movies, news and local channels, as well as the content you bought from Xfinity On Demand.
+The app allows you to stream the same channels you get on your TV at home, around 200 total channels.
+That includes all the live sports, movies, news, local channels, and content you bought from Xfinity On Demand.

-While this was originally designed as a mobile app for Xfinity customers, the Android app also works on Android TV and FireTV devices as well.
+While this was initially designed as a mobile app for Xfinity customers, the Android app also works on Android TV and FireTV devices.
 So if you’ve mounted a TV somewhere without a cable jack, the Xfinity Stream app is a great way to get live TV without running additional wires.

 You’re probably wondering why you’d need to install Xfinity Stream – an app that lets you watch cable TV – on your Android TV or Fire TV, right?

-There are lots of reasons, but let me give you my own personal example.
+There are many reasons, but let me give you my personal example.

 My dad is an Xfinity customer.
-He’s only got one cable outlet in his house, but it’s not in the same room that he watches most of his TV.
-I could have run a bunch of wire from one end of his house to the other, but that’s expensive and frankly more effort than I want to put into it.
+He only has one cable outlet in his house, but it’s not in the same room where he watches most of his TV.
+I could have run a bunch of wire from one end of his house to the other, but that’s expensive and, frankly, more effort than I want to put into it.

-It’s much easier to install the Xfinity Stream app on his TV, and then he can plug his Android TV in anywhere he wants.
-He’ll still get his cable TV and I don’t have to run wires.
+Installing the Xfinity Stream app on his TV is much easier, and then he can plug his Android TV in anywhere he wants.
+He’ll still get his cable TV, and I don’t have to run wires.

 I call that a win-win.

-The process to install Xfinity Stream is slightly different on Android TV than on a Fire TV or FireStick.
-So I’ve split up this section to go through each one separately.
+Installing Xfinity Stream is slightly different on Android TV than on a Fire TV or FireStick.
+So I’ve split up this tutorial to go through each one separately.

-If you have an Android TV, TV box or NVIDIA Shield then keep reading.
-Skip down to the next section if you’re using an Amazon Fire TV or FireStick.
+If you have an Android TV, TV box, or NVIDIA Shield, then keep reading.
+Skip down to the next section if you use an Amazon Fire TV or FireStick.

-Unfortunately, there’s no official Android TV app for Xfinity Stream, so we’re going to be installing the APK file using the same process I cover in my sideloading tutorial here.
+Unfortunately, there’s no official Android TV app for Xfinity Stream, so we will install the APK file using the same process I cover in my sideloading tutorial here.

 The easiest way I’ve found to install Xfinity Stream on an Android TV is to download the APK file from APKMirror.
 Then, you can install it using your favorite file manager.

 Don’t worry.
 I’m going to cover every step you need right here.
-However, if you want a bit more detail, I recommend checking out my tutorial article using the link above.
+However, if you want more details, check out my tutorial article using the link above.